zhmcclient/python-zhmcclient/design/lpar-status.md

 This section lists some issues with the documentation in the z15 HMC WS API book.

-* Description of behavior of the "Activate LPAR" and "Load LPAR" operations:
+* Description of behavior of the "Activate Logical Partition" and "Load Logical Partition" operations:

   The description of the operation behavior in the current documentation does not allow understanding the behavior for all the cases described in the